Base64 Encode/Decode

 Limitations & things to know

-- Binary files should use the Image to Base64 tool instead
+- Handles text strings only; binary files belong in the Image to Base64 tool

-- URL-safe Base64 variant is not supported yet
+- Produces standard Base64; the URL-safe variant using - and _ is not yet supported

 About Base64 Encode/Decode